 The Cosmos standard is the global certification for natural and organic cosmetics.
 The standard divides the type of ingredients used in cosmetic products into five categories and specifies the requirements for each.
 We source ingredients from manufacturers that start with natural raw ingredients sourced from sustainable practices and use methods that are environmentally sound and good for communities.

-According to the above associations and certifiers, Cosmos Natural certified personal care product ingredients must come from a renewable/plentiful resource found in nature, with absolutely no petroleum compounds.
+Our Cosmos Natural certified product ingredients come from a renewable/plentiful resource found in nature, with absolutely no petroleum compounds.
 This includes ingredients found in fauna, flora and minerals.
 There are also certain ingredients such as parabens, phthalates, glycol, sodium lauryl sulfate (SLS) and petrolatum that should always be avoided because of their questionable safety profiles.

 Some watchdog groups have become powerful in challenging the mainstream beauty establishment on this issue; the EWG, established 25 years ago as a nonprofit to look at pesticides and food, is arguably the most powerful one.
 But since then, it’s expanded to larger environmental and human health initiatives, including cosmetics.
 In 2004, the same year the breast cancer paraben study was released, the group published its first Skin Deep cosmetics database.